StoriesBack to Stories

 From YES Abroad to Cross-Cultural Educator

-By Nialena A., YES Abroad 2011-12 Turkey alumna and co-founder of Star Service & Study Abroad, an ethical service-learning program.
+By Nialena A., YES Abroad 2011-2012, Turkey, co-founder of Star Service & Study Abroad, an ethical service-learning program.

 In 2011 I traveled from my hometown in California to Turkey on the YES Abroad program.
 Little did I know that my life would be forever changed.
 Being the first Black person most members of my host community had ever seen, my identity gave me unique insight into the beauty of humanity.
 A simple errand would turn into tea time with a shopkeeper and his family, answering their curiosities and exchanging stories of history and heritage.
 My host family showed me the true meaning of hospitality, treating me like their daughter and loving, supporting, and guiding me every step of the way.
 I also gained insight into the unfortunate ways people can treat those who they see as different from themselves.
 My time in Turkey inspired my interest in cross-cultural education and engagement.